Chouffy/home_assistant_tgtg/README.md

   # Optional: Refresh the stock every 15 minutes
   scan_interval: 900

-  # Optional, use defined items ID instead to get your favorites
+  # Optional: use defined items ID instead to get your favorites
   item:
     # item_id 1
     - 1234
     # item_id 2
     - 5678

+  # Optional: Amount of favourites to retrieve (default: 20)
+  page_size: 20

   # Optional: user agent - by default, the latest one is retrieved from the Google Play store
   #user_agent: "TGTG/22.2.1 Dalvik/2.1.0 (Linux; U; Android 9; SM-G955F Build/PPR1.180610.011)"